masiedu4/michaelasiedu-portfolio/src/pages/about.md

 Most of my time is spent leading documentation around the Cartesi project and lifting weights.
 One colleague once called me _"doc lord,"_ and I loved it.

-My biggest strength as a software engineer is to find something entirely unique and obscure, comprehend and write about it in a way an 8th grader will assimilate, and make it known.
+My biggest strength as a software engineer is to find something entirely unique and obscure, comprehend and write about it in a way that will make sense to an 8th grader.
+I've been doing this for the past 3 years.

 ## Interests